Blog

 4) Scalability options.
 Prefer vendors who have preconfigured images and fast provisioning time of dedicated servers in Singapore; but it is characteristics of servers that may have low-latency ports, graphics cards, or NVMe that can be added at short notice that may keep projects on time.
 Melbicom has 130+ SG configurations, and activation is fast.

 5) Edge acceleration.
-In the case of public endpoints, the 50+ locations CDN provides reduced last-mile distance and reduces response variability from the user’s perspective in APAC and beyond.
+In the case of public endpoints, multiple CDN locations provide reduced last-mile distance and minimize response variability from the user’s perspective in APAC and beyond.
 This is highly useful when onboarding, making statements, and charting chatbots.
-Melbicom can offer a worldwide CDN with 50 or more PoPs.

 How Does Singapore Stack Up on Long-Haul Payment & Trading Routes?